jvbono/hinterlander-quick-read/notes.md

 [] fine tune classification logic, especially region (DB and frontend?)
 [X] determine why the frontend only displays 10 or so rows of articles. useNews.ts seems to have the limit set to 200
     A: ColumnSection.tsx had a limit on rows. removed and added endless scroll 10 rows per scroll.
 Original file preserved as copy
+[] Change logic so articles arent grouped by source.
+Current logic sorts by most recent.
+Some pubs dump a bunch of articles at a time, leading to ie. 5 Globe and Mail artcles in a row